Quantum Field Measurements in the Fewster-Verch Framework: The FV framework and its ``Heisenberg cut''

-In the next section, we will tackle this last question by proving that, in the free scalar theory, Gaussian-modulated local field measurements are asymptotically FV-realizable.
-Remarkably, the required probe measurement is also a Gaussian field measurement and thus the set of Gaussian field measurements belongs to $\overline{\mathbb{M}}_k$ for all $k\in\N$.
-Similarly, we will prove that, for arbitrary $\epsilon > 0$ and some range of values of $\delta>0$, any instrument of the form $\Omega^{\epsilon,\delta}$ belongs to $\overline{\mathbbm{I}}_k$ for all $k \in \N$.
+In the next section, for linear scalar QFT, we will prove that Gaussian-modulated local field measurements and their associated Gaussian instruments are \emph{asymptotically FV-realizable}, i.e., they are elements of $\overline{\mathbbm{M}}_1$ and $\overline{\mathbbm{I}}_1$, respectively.
+Remarkably, the required probe measurement is also a Gaussian field measurement.
+Iterating our scheme, we then establish that Gaussian field measurements \emph{admit a movable FV-Heisenberg cut}, i.e., they are elements of $\overline{\mathbbm{M}}_n$ and $\overline{\mathbbm{I}}_n$, respectively, for all $n \in \mathbbm{N}$.
+Our precise results are as follows.